 Ok, I’ll have to break e-mail week for this… I like watching clips on YouTube.
 A couple of weeks ago I spent watching 12 hours of video from the Google Webmaster Help channel.
 Yes, that means all of it. (yes… I am sick…)

-This post is solely written, because I take pride in making fun of people who think Google and Matt Cutts are up to no good, I decided to find my own three Google conspiracies/secrets to fuel the discussions for the coming week, perhaps they will give you the “secret insight” on how to rank on top of Google’s search results?? :S :
+I truly feel like I am onto something, but before I draw any conclusions I probably must watch the videos one more time.
+NOT… But, since I take pride out of making fun of people who think Google and Matt Cutts are up to no good, I decided to find my own three conspiracy themes to discuss for the coming week, perhaps they will give you the “secret insight” on how to rank on top of Google’s search results?? :S :

 Google has launched reCAPTCHA in order to help digitize books.
 Oh, yeah, this came as a surprise to you as well?
-It did to me at least.
+It did for me at least.
 Actually, this is one of the reasons I love Google.
-They calculated that we write about 200 million CAPTCHAs on the web every day.
+They computed that we write about 200 million CAPTCHAs on the web every day.
 Each CAPTCHA takes about 10 seconds to write and thus we waste about 500.000 hours every day writing CAPTCHAs.

 To make a long story short.
 Google decided that they wanted to do something with this otherwise wasteful use of time.
 As they are working on digitizing all the books in the world, they decided that they should put the two problems together and make them work for each other.